5 Black Travel Icons Who Have Helped Change History

-In Nigeria in 2011, fashion designer Jeffrey Kimathi and filmmaker Wanuri Kahiu made a new, American friend they decided to show around town.
+In Nigeria in 2011, fashion designer Jeffrey Kimathi and filmmaker Wanuri Kahiu made a new, American friend who they decided to show around town.
 Brought together by Social Media Week Lagos, these three visited some of the finest restaurants, best clubs, and most interesting spaces that Lagos has to offer.
-Although she was already very traveled, their American friend, Cheraé Robinson, was still unaccustomed to seeing Africa as a bustling, contemporary, and innovative locale.
+Although she was already very traveled, their American friend, Cheraé Robinson, was unfamiliar with the bustling, contemporary, and innovative city.
 That night she committed herself to bring this part of African culture to the rest of the world, and four years later she launched Tastemakers Africa, an app that connects local guides from African metropolises to tourists.

 By dismissing the pervasive narrative that keeps Africa exoticized and pitied, Robinson aims to foster more honest cultural exchanges by allowing its own citizens to be the purveyors of the African experience.
 To a lot of the rest of the world, Africa is merely seen as a place to go on safari or volunteer, but by proving the available variety of African experiences, Robinson believes that conceptual ideas about Africa and Africans will begin to change as well, all while supporting legitimate African creatives in their cultural pursuits.